Easy Green Chile Sauce Recipe - delicious easy Colorado style green chile sauce, great for enchiladas, tacos, and more!

 - Season with cayenne and salt, tasting before adding to be sure you add just enough for your tastes.

-- If thickening, add 1 tbsp quick mixing flour or keto xantham slurry, whisk/stir vigorously to mix, and let cook another 5 minutes until thick.
+- If thickening, add 1 tablespoon quick mixing flour or keto xantham slurry, whisk/stir vigorously to mix, and let cook another 5 minutes until thick.

 - Remove from heat and serve or store for future dishes.